nyangweso-rodgers/data-ops/api-with-postgresql/Readme.md

-# Customer CRUD API project using Express, Docker, and PostgreSQL
+# Customer RESTful API project using Node.js, Express, Docker, and PostgreSQL

 ## Table Of Contents